A physicist with a world name

 Posted in Literature and Writing, Russia - about Russian culture and Russian history - past and present, Updates

-Tagged common people, iron curtain, life, Poem, poetry, political, prestroyka, russia, Russian, soviet
+Tagged Berlin wall, common people, history, iron curtain, life, Poem, poetry, political, Politics, prestroyka, russia, Russian, soviet, soviet union

 This is a poem written by a Russian (Soviet) soldier during World War II, right before Soviet Union launched a defensive counter attack against Hitler’s army.
 It had such an impact on me that I had to translate it. *** … Continue reading